jnozzi/cocoadev.com/markdown/NSOutlineViewChildSelectionHelp.md

-where anOutlineView is the identifier of the General/IBOutlet to your General/NSOutlineView.
+where anOutlineView is the identifier of the IBOutlet to your NSOutlineView.
 This returns the currently selected item.
 The following returns a multiple selection:

-- (General/NSArray*)allSelectedItems {
+- (NSArray*)allSelectedItems {
-    General/NSMutableArray *items = General/[NSMutableArray array];
+    NSMutableArray *items = [NSMutableArray array];
-    General/NSEnumerator *selectedRows = [anOutlineView selectedRowEnumerator];
+    NSEnumerator *selectedRows = [anOutlineView selectedRowEnumerator];
-    General/NSNumber *selRow = nil;
+    NSNumber *selRow = nil;
     while( (selRow = [selectedRows nextObject]) ) {
         if ([anOutlineView itemAtRow:[selRow intValue]])
             [items addObject: [listOfSpectra itemAtRow:[selRow intValue]]];